pilillo/terraform/README.md

 ```
 You are now ready to go with S3 as state backend.

+Mind that variable are not allowed within the backend block.
+A solution is to use partial configuration, i.e. to move those backend parameters that are environment specific to an external file and provide them via a `-backend-config mybackendconf.hcl` command line argument when calling terraform init.

 ## Test-3
 Example creating an S3 bucket and using it from Athena.
 This also shows how to define dependencies between resources.